Home > Interview > “Architects Use Glass to Add Touch of Class to Structures”

 Rehabilitation and reformation or the adaptive reuse of existing buildings to extend their built life and provide a more economical and sustainable solution to building new ones is an area that we will see develop more in the next decade.
 The UAE already has a number of retrofit projects of old existing buildings which is a positive asset for the country adding to the historic values and providing an educational aspect for the younger generation.

-Glass is a stylish material which can be found in some of the world’s most iconic buildings because, apart from transparency, glass has many other properties that can be combined to make it a truly multi-functional material.
+Glass is a stylish material that can be found in some of the world’s most iconic buildings because, apart from transparency, glass has many other properties that can be combined to make it a truly multi-functional material.
 Architects have always used glass to add that touch of class to structures.
-In addition, it is a fully closed loop recyclable material and its versatility is now also being used to replace brick walls, doors and façades.
+In addition, it is a fully closed-loop recyclable material and its versatility is now also being used to replace brick walls, doors and façades.

 Façades are getting smarter and more sustainable through the use of technology and sustainable materials or the use of smart system solutions.
 For façade wall coverings, UAE regulations specify minimum requirements for combustibility, flame spread ratings, design, installation, and maintenance.